 How to Style: Speak to your barber about what sort of look you are after.
 Matching a V-shaped cut around the rear of the head with added shaved detailing is a great way to add interest.
 You will need to keep on top of this very neatly trimmed style though!

 If you are after a hyper-slick look then this is one for the guys who have hyper straight hair.
 You can, of course, straighten your locks if you want!

 Ideal for: Oval, square, oblong and triangle faces.

 How to Style: The extremely neat and slicked back hair is set off well by the faded and well-defined hairline.
 You are going to need to use a hairdryer to get the volume and definition needed here.
 Blow-dry using a large round brush and pull the hair upwards to get height at the roots.
 Invest in a good quality molding cream to get that super sleek style.

 If you are not wanting a traditional taper around the sides, or you just want something totally different, then opt for a unique and very stark buzz cut.

 Ideal for: Square or oblong faces.

 How to Style: By shaving the sides of the head – very limited styling is needed here!
-Natural volume is created by the highly defined shaved section so simply shaping the remaining hair into a slicked back fashion should be a cinch!
+Natural volume is created by the highly defined shaved section so simply shaping the remaining hair to give it a slicked back look should be a cinch!

 8. Slick Back Disconnected Undercut